 Thinking of buying a telescope?
-Read this 1st | EarthSky.org
+Read this 1st

 First binoculars for stargazing

 The pro for binoculars is their ease of use.
 Most of us have already held and pointed binoculars at distant objects.
 For the beginning stargazer, a pair of 7×35, 8×40 or 7×50 binoculars is probably your best choice.

 The first number tells you the binoculars’ strength (magnification power) and the second the diameter of the objective lens, in millimeters.
 Binoculars can be used for stargazing up to a magnification of 10 without the support of a tripod.
-Binoculars will not show you meaningful detail on the planets, but they’ll bring out some detail on the moon, let you glimpse some of Jupiter’s moons and enhance the colors and brightnesses of sky objects.
+They won’t show you meaningful detail on the planets, but they’ll bring out some detail on the moon, let you glimpse some of Jupiter’s moons and enhance the colors and brightnesses of sky objects.
 Binoculars are particularly useful for deep-sky observing of star clusters, nebulae and galaxies.

 The con for binoculars is that, because they work so well for beginning deep-sky observing, stargazers enjoy them most when they have regular access to darker skies.
 What’s more, binoculars use complicated optics based on internal prisms that work to provide an erect image.
-With time – maybe a few years – the prisms may lose their factory-set alignment; additionally, in humid climates both the prisms and the lenses may start developing mold.
+With time – maybe a few years – the prisms may lose their factory-set alignment.
+Plus, in humid climates both the prisms and the lenses may start developing mold.

 Luckily, binoculars are a smaller financial investment than telescopes.
-A reasonable budget for a beginner’s binocular can range from between about $100 and $200.
+A reasonable budget for beginners can range from about $100 and $200.
 Of course, you can spend more.

 Read more: Top tips for binocular stargazing